 The plethora of propaganda posters that appeared during the second world war can be seen in some of the original photographs and home movies made.
 Some Wardens' Posts were literally plastered with several posters.
 This Fire Guard recruiting poster from the Ministry of Home Security conveys the dangers being faced by German incendiary devices - or 'Firebomb Fritz".

 As the Fire Guard was reorganised throughout the war, many people found they had to partake in long, boring evenings when nothing happened.
-However, their presence and ability to deal with fires and call in the fire brigade would save many buildings.
-Fire Guards performed an extremely important role throughout the war years.
-Keeping an eye out all night for potential fires, they spent many boring hours waiting.
-This picture shows an all female Fire Guard section atop the Bank of England.
-All wear the Zuckerman helmet and one-piece overalls with "FIRE" armbands.
+However, their presence and ability to deal with fires and call in the fire brigade would save many buildings. |

 Categories